 The more you know about your loved one’s illness, the better for your relative, your family and yourself.
 Family members who understand a relative’s illness find that they gain a measure of control over their lives.
 In addition, sharing their concerns and experiences with others is an empowering experience with far-reaching, positive effects.
 Many studies suggest that the right sort of family intervention can delay and even prevent relapse in a relative with mental illness.
 Family intervention can improve the person’s functioning as well as the family’s well being.

 Registration is required.
 Please call our office at 514-486-1448 for more information and to register for the session of your choice.

 Education groups are free for AMI-Québec members.
-Non-members are asked to pay the equivalent of our annual membership fee, $25.
+Non-members must become members and pay the equivalent of our annual membership fee, $25.
 Free admittance is extended to those on limited incomes.

 Upcoming Education Programs:

 Borderline Personality Disorder: Starts April 28, 2014 at 7 pm and runs for 9 weeks.

 Open to caregivers only.